 DDL_LOCK_TIMEOUT parameter indicates the number of seconds a DDL command should wait for the locks to become available before throwing the resource busy error message.
 The default value is zero.
-To see it in action, create a new table and insert a row, but don't commit the insert.
+Create a new table and insert a row, but don't commit the insert.

 Leave this session alone and in a new session modify the column.
 The "ORA-00054" error is returned immediately.

 DDL_LOCK_TIMEOUT at session level to a non-zero value and attempt to modify the column again.
 The result is the same, but it takes 30 seconds before the error is returned.

-alter session set ddl_lock_timeout=30; alter table lock_tab modify ( id number not null ); alter table lock_tab modify ( * ERROR at line 1: ORA-00054: resource busy and acquire with NOWAIT specified or timeout expired
+alter session set ddl_lock_timeout=30; alter table lock_tab modify ( id number not null ); alter table lock_tab modify ( * ERROR at line 1: ORA-00054: resource busy and acquire with NOWAIT specified or timeout expired SQL>

 If we repeat the